 - Jaipuri Razai & quilts

 The reason why these are must-buy in Jaipur is that they are incredibly light, soft, and warm.
 One can find shops and stores selling Jaipuri Razai across the city, however, the shops in Chaura Rasta offer the best value for money.
-A couple of shops opposite Sirehdeori Gate near City Palace were some of the oldest and authentic ones.
+A couple of shops opposite Sirehdeori Gate near City Palace were some of the oldest and most authentic ones.
 Do avoid shops near tourist places as the prices tend to be high and quality low.
 Shyam Sunder Lashkari in Chaura Rasta is a reliable place.
 Other places to buy Jaipuri Razai are Gulabchand Print and Ratan Textiles.

 - Jaipuri Mojari & Jutis